CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_random/index.rst

    :align: center
    :width: 600

 On the center you can see the result of the random.
-On the right side you can manage your randomizer. *Min* - min value (includive), *Max* - max value (exclusive), *Amount* - amount of numbers your want to be randomized and *Dublicates* - if true there could be dublicates in a randomized sequence, if false there won't be dublicates:
+On the right side you can manage your randomizer. *Min* - min value (includive), *Max* - max value (exclusive), *Amount* - amount of numbers your want to be randomized and *Duplicates* - if true there could be dublicates in a randomized sequence, if false there won't be dublicates:

 .. image:: imgs/random_2.PNG
    :align: center